Adamimoka/grid-generator/README.md

 # Grid Generator
 Grid Generator is a tool designed to create customizable grid layouts for various applications.
-This README provides an overview of the project, how to set it up, and how to use it.
+This README provides an overview of the project, including how to access, contribute, and use it.

 ## Table of Contents